boudinfl/pke/README.md

 #### SingleRank

-## Example

-A typical usage of this module is:

-    import pke
+    from pke import SingleRank

-    # Create a pke object using SingleRank model
+    # create a SingleRank object
-    doc = pke.SingleRank(input_file=sys.argv[1])
+    extractor = SingleRank(input_file='/path/to/input')

-    # Load the content of the document, here in CoreNLP XML format
+    # load the content of the document, here in CoreNLP XML format
-    doc.read_corenlp_document()
+    # the use_lemmas parameter allows to choose using CoreNLP lemmas or stems
+    # computed using nltk
+    extractor.read_corenlp_document(use_lemmas=False)

-    # Select the keyphrase candidates, for SingleRank the longest sequences of
+    # select the keyphrase candidates, for SingleRank the longest sequences of
     # nouns and adjectives
-    doc.candidate_selection()
+    extractor.candidate_selection()

-    # Weight the candidates, for SingleRank using using random walk
+    # weight the candidates using a random walk
     doc.candidate_weighting()

-    # Get the n-highest scored candidates
+    # print the n-highest (10) scored candidates
     print (u';'.join([u for u, v in doc.get_n_best(n=10)])).encode('utf-8')

+#### TfIdf